gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-has reached the ENCRYPTED state, the CRYPTO chunk Handler will receive Control chunks and Data chunks from the SCTP chunk Handler as a complete SCTP Payload with maximum size limited by PMTU reduced by the dimension of the SCTP common header and the ENCRYPT chunk header.
+has reached the ENCRYPTED state, the CRYPTO chunk Handler will receive Control chunks and Data chunks from the SCTP chunk Handler as a complete SCTP Payload with maximum size limited by PMTU reduced by the dimension of the SCTP common header and the CRYPTO chunk header.

-That plain payload will be sent to the Protection Engine in use for that specific association, the Protection Engine will return an encrypted payload with maximum size PMTU reduced by the dimension of the SCTP common header and the ENCRYPT chunk header.
+That plain payload will be sent to the Protection Engine in use for that specific association, the Protection Engine will return an encrypted payload with maximum size PMTU reduced by the dimension of the SCTP common header and the CRYPTO chunk header.

 Depending on the specification for the chosen Protection Engine, when forming the ENCRYPT chunk header the CRYPTO chunk Handler may set the